 Inside each exhibition room, only one piece of artwork is displayed.
-Seeing the scale of the artworks in the art center, you will almost feel like your body has shrunk (or maybe everything has suddenly grown in size except you?).
+Seeing the scale of the artwork in the art center, you will almost feel like your body has shrunk (or maybe everything has suddenly grown in size except you?).

 The art center, established in 2008, is now the landmark of Towada City.
-The 38 permanent collections are the work of 33 renowned artists such as Ron Mueck and Yayoi Kusama (草間 彌生).
+The 38 permanent collections are the work of 33 renowned artists, such as Ron Mueck and Yayoi Kusama (草間 彌生).